Princess Elizabeth of the United Kingdom

-Princess Elizabeth (22 May 1770 – 10 January 1840) was the seventh child and third daughter of King George III and Charlotte of Mecklenburg-Strelitz.
+Princess Elizabeth (22 May 1770 – 10 January 1840), called Eliza, was the seventh child and third daughter of King George III and Queen Charlotte.
 After marrying the Landgrave of Hesse-Homburg, Frederick VI, she took permanent residence in Germany as landgravine.

 Early life

-The Princess Elizabeth was born at Buckingham House, London on 22 May 1770.
+Elizabeth was born at Buckingham House, London on 22 May 1770.
 Her father was the reigning British monarch, George III, the eldest son of Frederick, Prince of Wales and Augusta of Saxe-Gotha.
 Her mother was Queen Charlotte (née Princess Charlotte of Mecklenburg-Strelitz).
 She was christened in the Great Council Chamber at St. James's Palace, on 17 June 1770 by Frederick Cornwallis, the Archbishop of Canterbury.
-Her godparents were The Hereditary Prince of Hesse-Cassel (her paternal first cousin once-removed, for whom The Earl of Hertford, Lord Chamberlain, stood proxy), The Princess of Nassau-Weilburg (her paternal first cousin once-removed, for whom The Dowager Countess of Effingham, former Lady of the Bedchamber to The Queen, stood proxy) and The Crown Princess of Sweden (another paternal first cousin once-removed, for whom The Countess of Holderness, Lady of the Bedchamber to The Queen, stood proxy).
+Her godparents were the Hereditary Prince of Hesse-Cassel (her paternal first cousin once-removed, for whom the Earl of Hertford, Lord Chamberlain, stood proxy), the Princess of Nassau-Weilburg (her paternal first cousin once-removed, for whom the Dowager Countess of Effingham, former Lady of the Bedchamber to the Queen, stood proxy) and the Crown Princess of Sweden (another paternal first cousin once-removed, for whom the Countess of Holderness, Lady of the Bedchamber to the Queen, stood proxy).

 The Princess' upbringing was very sheltered and she spent most of her time with her parents and sisters.
 King George and Queen Charlotte were keen to shelter their children, particularly the girls.
-However, in 1812, Princess Elizabeth purchased The Priory at Old Windsor in Berkshire as her private residence.
+However, in 1812, Elizabeth purchased The Priory at Old Windsor in Berkshire as her private residence.

 Character and interests

 Elizabeth was known for her insistently optimistic attitude in spite of her stilted existence.
 Although she longed for marriage and a family of her own, Elizabeth was determined to enjoy her life by exploring and developing her varied interests and hobbies.
 Elizabeth was a talented artist, producing several books of her own engravings to benefit various charities.
+She painted, learned printing techniques, silhouette cutting, painting upholstery and curtains, embroidery, and principles of architecture and gardening.
+She was also in close contact with court painters such as Benjamin West, Thomas Gainsborough and William Beechey, as well as the engraver Francesco Bartolozzi.

 She was the only one of George III's children to share his interests in agriculture, running her own model farm at a rented cottage in Old Windsor.
 She took great delight in the products of her garden, as well as the eggs, milk, and butter from her livestock.
 Elizabeth's family teased her for her fondness of rich food and drink.
 She was very sensitive to criticism of her weight.

-Elizabeth was also known for her well-developed sense of humor and maintained a large collection of jokes and witticisms.
+Elizabeth was also known for her well-developed sense of humour and maintained a large collection of jokes and witticisms.
 She had an open and plainspoken nature, and disliked excessive "politeness".
-She was closest to her sister Augusta and - uniquely among her sisters – her brother Edward, Duke of Kent and Strathearn.
+She was closest to her siblings Augusta and Adolphus, Duke of Cambridge and — uniquely among her sisters — Edward, Duke of Kent and Strathearn.
 Elizabeth was also the closest daughter to their mother, which contributed to Charlotte's reluctance to let her marry.